wushouhe/fabric-tools/build-hyperledgerFabric-for-UBUNTU-linux-on-z.md

     git clone https://github.com/hyperledger/fabric.git
     ```

-2. Setup environment variable for compiling and linking:
+2. Setup environment variable prior to building the Hyperledger Fabric components:
     ```
     export GOPATH=$HOME/fabricwork
     ```
-    > ***NOTE:*** Also add the the GOPATH environment variable to root's **.profile** file
+    > ***NOTE:*** Also add the the GOPATH environment variable to root's
-    > if you run the Hyperledger Fabric peer or membersrvc executables natively.
+    > **.profile** file if you run the Hyperledger Fabric peer or
+    > membersrvc executables natively.

 3. Build the Hyperledger Fabric executable binaries.
 The peer binary
     runs validating peer nodes and the membersrvc binary is the membership